conorpp/conorpp.github.com/_posts/2016-01-08-security-and-usage-of-braintree-a-paypal-backed-payment-gateway-api.md

 General work flow for a business is as follows:

 * Generate a unique, signed identifier to represent a customer, called a client token.
-* The customer will enter payment information into the Braintree origin.
+* The customer will submit payment information into the Braintree origin.
-* Upon submitting, Braintree will provide the business with another signed identifier representing the transaction, called a nonce (number used once).
+* Upon receiving the submission, Braintree will provide the business with another signed identifier representing the transaction, called a **nonce** (number used once).
-* The business has 24 hours to use the nonce to charge the customer for money.
+* The business then has 24 hours to use the nonce to charge the customer for money.

 Check out the [docs](https://developers.braintreepayments.com/start/overview) to learn more.

 ## Generation of the client token

-Generation of the token is provided by Braintree's server SDK.
+Generation of the token is done by Braintree's server SDK.
 It involves making a call to Braintree's back-end to generate a new token.
 This token is then used client side to request Braintree's client SDK to create a valid payment form with Braintree as an origin.

 This token is necessary for a few reasons.
 It allows Braintree to create payment gateways only for authorized businesses and allows
-Braintree to keep state on customers.
+Braintree to keep track of valid customers.
 Outsiders won't be able to submit arbitrary purchase forms since they cannot forge a signed identifier.

 ## Entering payment information

 The payment form lives on Braintree's domain.
-This is so that they have control over it no third parties will have access.
+This ensures that they have control over it and no third parties will have access.
 So on a browser, the form will live in an iframe targeted at a Braintree domain.
 The business will not be able to read any information from inside the iframe because of the [Same-origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 Braintree must do this to be PCI compliant.